 You can’t win business without earning someone’s trust.
-When doing business through a website, you’re at the mercy of browsers and search engines.
-They encourage websites to have valid security credentials, comply with local rules and regulations, like in the United States, and respect data privacy.
-Search engines do these in a couple of ways:
+Search engines and web browsers understand this concept well and require websites to 1) have valid security credentials, 2) comply with local rules and regulations, such as those in the United States, and 3) honor data privacy.
+If you don’t comply, your website traffic will decrease because:

-• Browsers make it easy for customers to decide whether to view your company by showing the dreaded message, “This site is not secure” screen.
-This simple, yet powerful screen identifies when businesses fail to secure their website data, forces customers to consent to potentially exposing their customer data.
-Yikes!
+• Browsers make it easy for customers to spot insecure sites by showing the dreaded “This site is not secure” screen.
+This screen forces customers to consent to potentially exposing their data to bad actors.

-Long story short, you must rely on your web design and development team to take those extra steps to install a valid SSL certificate on your server.
+Long story short, you must rely on a good web design and development team to take those extra steps to install a valid SSL certificate on your server correctly.

-Whether you’re managing your own site or have someone else doing it, check out how to secure your website below.
+Whether you’re managing your own site or having someone else do it, check out how to secure your website the right way below.

-The Solution: Secure Your Website the Automated Way
+The Best Way to Secure Your Website is the Automated Way

-There are manual and automated ways to install an SSL certificate.
-The manual method is more error-prone, tedious, and redundant, and shouldn’t even be considered for modern sites.
-A good web design team would avoid this obsolete option because there are better automated options.
+Don’t implement security manually; it is more error-prone, tedious, and redundant.
+It shouldn’t even be considered for modern sites!
+A good web design team avoids this obsolete option 100% of the time.

-Automated certificates can be achieved through plugins and software, which can be installed on your website with the click of a few buttons.
-They are quicker and more reliable and can be managed by non-technical people – looking at you, marketers!
-Additionally, these plugins and software are usually supported by a large community, making it easier and more streamlined to maintain your website.
+Your best option is the automated way.
+Automated certificates can be obtained with plugins and software installed on your website instance with a few clicks.
+They are quicker, more reliable, and can be managed by non-technical people (I’m looking at you, marketers)!
+Additionally, these security solutions are usually supported by a large community, making it easier and more streamlined to find help when needed.

-Since SSL certificates have expiration dates, you have no recourse but to renew them before they expire.
-The moment you forget to renew your SSL certificate is when you start losing customers.
-Therefore, have your web developer set a cron job or use a service that auto-renews the SSL certificates, such as AWS Certificate Manager (ACM).
+Since SSL certificates have expiration dates, make sure the solution also automates the renewal process.
+Therefore, have your web developer set up a cron job or use a service that auto-renews SSL certificates, such as AWS Certificate Manager (ACM) or GoDaddy.

 You’ve Got Options to Get Security Right